The Yockatomac Trek ™

 Need more information about planning your own Passage??

 This year the trail open from McKeesport (15 miles southeast of downtown Pittsburgh) all the way to downtown Washington DC, so this is also a good year to plan your own ride.
 This site will help you to learn about some of the logistics decisions, find out about some other peoples' trips so you can find space on a trip, or avoid busy weeks when you plan your own.
-So plan your trip, let us know when it is happening so we can add it to the calendar of planned trips.
+So plan your trip, let us know via our information form, so we can add it to the calendar of planned trips.

 A great source of information on trips along these trails is the booklet Linking Up, by Mary Shaw and Roy Weil.
 We highly recommend that anyone who is considering this trip should get a copy from a local bookstore, bike shop, or the ATA bookstore.